Quite a few realtors have trouble with real estate posts and content ideas. And you might wonder why.

 - Passive real estate investing vs. active investing (creative real estate investing)

-- Common questions from buyers and sellers suitable for a post
+- Common questions from buyers and sellers

 - Common questions from investors

 - Stats about a neighborhood important to sellers and buyers

 - Present interest rate trends

 - Show typical financing pitfalls

 - General financing trends

 - Timelines for home selling and buying